 “In my experience, people who are on the spectrum are very likely to be focused and hard working, honest and enthusiastic, polite and respectful, kind and caring.
 Those qualities not only make them good employees, but also good friends and great people,” March concludes.

 May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis, serving individuals with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
-Founded 65 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
-May Institute operates four schools for children with ASD and other developmental disabilities, including one in Wilmington, Mass.
+Founded more than 65 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
+May Institute operates five schools for children with ASD and other developmental disabilities, including one in Wilmington, Mass.
 For more information, call 800.778.7601 or visit www.mayinstitute.org.